WES K-8th Field Labs

 All field trips include a visit to Clear Creek.

 Kindergarten – Patterns of Survival: Students capture aquatic organisms and observe terrestrial forest organisms.
 Students find patterns that allow organisms to survive such as food, light, and water.
-(K-LS-1)
+(K-LS-1).
+We do not allow TK students for safety reasons.
+We consider kindergarten students safe ONLY IF the school provides one engaged chaperone for every 5 students.
+We used to use the pond, but now we rarely have water in the pond.
+The creek is more hazardous for young children.

 First Grade – Evidence of Heredity: Students compare adult and immature organisms they capture in a creek ecosystem and try to match baby and mature plants in the forest.